 Percentage reduction in anxiety to 3 or less 72.6%

-The overall reduction in anxiety is of great benefit not only to the patients, but the dentist & the whole dental team, as the provision of dentistry is easier, quicker & far less nerve-wracking for all concerned.
+The overall reduction in anxiety is of great benefit not only to the patients, but the dentist and the whole dental team, as the provision of dentistry is easier, quicker and far less nerve-wracking for all concerned.

 It is important to note that, in this study, no patient reduced their score to zero.
-When having dental treatment, particularly invasive procedures such as an injection of local anaesthetic, it is understandable to have a small amount of apprehension, as long as it is small, & most importantly, allows the patient to feel relatively comfortable & in control.
+When having dental treatment, particularly invasive procedures such as an injection of local anaesthetic, it is understandable to have a small amount of apprehension, as long as it is small, and most important, allows the patient to feel relatively comfortable and in control.
 Approximately 80% of the patients stated that this was the case after EFT in this study.

-As a Level III practitioner & trainer, I use EFT constantly, not only for my dental patients, but for myself & other clients who attend my therapy centre.
-I hope that this study will encourage other dentists & their staff to learn about EFT & its effectiveness in dentistry.
+As a Level III practitioner and trainer, I use EFT constantly, not only for my dental patients, but for myself and other clients who attend my therapy centre.
+I hope that this study will encourage other dentists and their staff to learn about EFT & its effectiveness in dentistry.